Overfishing Statistics – Global Status of Fishery Resources!

 UN and FAO Are Working Together in Maintaining Sustainable Levels of Fish (UNO)

-Luckily for the oceans and their aquatic inhabitants, the United Nations and the Food and Agriculture Organization have come together to devise a plan which will hopefully maintain a sustainable level of fish going forward.
+Luckily for the oceans and their aquatic inhabitants, the United Nations and the Food and Agriculture Organization have come together to devise a plan that will hopefully maintain a sustainable level of fish going forward.

-overfishing statistics 2020
+united nations overfishing statistics 2023

 Taking a look at global fish stocks from Our World in Data can give us insight into how our fishing is affecting fish species.
 In 2017, 34% of the global fish stocks were overfished, 60% were biologically sustainable or maximally fished, and 6% were underfished.